dmahugh/photo-keywords/README.md

 ## Flickr Tags

-First step was to get all of my Flickr tags local, where I can associated them with the original images in my backup stream.
+First step was to get all of my Flickr tags local, where I can associate them with the original images in my backup stream.
 This requires two sets of calls to the Flickr API: first we get photos for each account (method=flickr.people.getPhotos), then for each photo we get the tags and timestamp (method=flick.photos.getInfo).

+Flickr does *not* store the original filename, so we'll use the timestamp to figure out which is the original image in our backup stream.
+(This assumes the timestamp has been unchanged by the round trip through Flick; we'll find out soon.)

 Summary of data retrieved: